akmalfaditya/Bootcamp/Practice/Disposal and Garbage Collection/How the GC Works/README.md

-# How the Garbage Collector Works in C# - Training Project
+# How the Garbage Collector Works in C#

 ## Overview

 This project gives you hands-on experience with the .NET Garbage Collector.
-I've built this to show you **exactly** how the GC behaves in real applications - not just theory, but actual memory allocations, collections, and performance impacts.
-You'll see the marking, sweeping, and compacting phases in action, understand generational collection, and learn to optimize your applications.

-## What You'll Master
+## What You'll Learn

 After running through this code, you'll understand: